JakeSteam/blog-programming/_drafts/2024-02-11-opinionated-frameworks.md

   - Android
 ---

 I recently dived into a world I knew nothing about, not even the language: Modern web development.
 After completing the official tutorials, I was hit with decision paralysis when trying to start an actual project.
 The solution?
-Opinionated frameworks like [T3](https://create.t3.gg/).
+Opinionated templates like [T3](https://create.t3.gg/).

 ## My decision paralysis

 So, I wanted to learn Next.js.
 This required learning the underlying framework (React), a new language (TypeScript), and even an entire ecosystem (npm).
 I also needed to learn about hosting, databases, APIs, and a million other things I vaguely understood but not enough to actually implement.
 Sounds easy!

 Of course Next.js has different versions.
-It also has completely different ways of architecting a project, of which has a completely different official tutorial ([pages router](https://nextjs.org/learn-pages-router/basics/create-nextjs-app) or [app router](https://nextjs.org/learn)).
+It also has completely different ways of architecting a project, each of which has an unconnected official tutorial ([pages router](https://nextjs.org/learn-pages-router/basics/create-nextjs-app) or [app router](https://nextjs.org/learn)).
 It also has 4 ways of displaying content.
 Do I want SSG?
 SSR?
 CSR?
 ISR?
 WTF!

 Aaaand that's before we even get to the various SDKs and tools required, each of which has multiple alternatives.
 For an ORM do I want Drizzle, or Prisma?
 For authentication do I build it myself, use NextAuth.js, or a paid solution like Clerk?
 For the UI do I build it with CSS modules?
 Sass?
 Tailwind?
-A framework library?
+A UI framework library?

 I have no idea what on earth I'm doing.